nirwan1265/Clayton_2023/README.md

 # Clayton_2023
-This repository is for the phenotypes planted in Clayton, NC, but the Alvarez lab.
+This repository is for the visualization of the phenotypes of BZea planted in Clayton, NC - by the Alvarez lab.